DavesCodeMusings/raspberry-cobbler/docs/phase9.md

 > You can use almost any name you want.
 But, if you plan to give your Pi access to the internet, be sure to choose a domain name that is not already in use. _.home_ is one such domain name reserved for private use.

-## Adding the Pi to /etc/hosts
+## Adding the Pi to _/etc/hosts_
 Now that the system has a host name, try pinging it using that name.

-> Spoiler: This will fail
+> Spoiler: This will fail and it will take a bit of time to do so.

 ```
 ~ # ping cobbler.home